Leonard D. Schaeffer

 - Citation for Outstanding Service: American Academy of Pediatrics

 Articles, Publications & Media

-- Case Study – Managing Change: Leonard Schaeffer at HCFA and Blue Cross California – Managing change is a large undertaking for any leader, but provides unique challenges when faced in large organizations.
+- Harvard Kennedy School of Government Case Study: Managing Change – Leonard Schaeffer at HCFA and Blue Cross California (1992) – Managing change is a large undertaking for any leader, but provides unique challenges when faced in large organizations.
 Mr. Schaeffer has had the opportunity within his professional career to manage change with two large organizations in the public and private sectors.
 This case study highlights Mr. Schaeffer’s ability to make effective decisions to yield positive results in both private and public sectors.

-- The Leadership Journey – Mr. Schaeffer shares his personal leadership journey as chairman and CEO of WellPoint Health Networks in Thousand Oaks, California, one of the nation’s largest publicly traded health care companies.
+- Harvard Business Review: The Leadership Journey (2002) – Mr. Schaeffer shares his personal leadership journey as chairman and CEO of WellPoint Health Networks in Thousand Oaks, California, one of the nation’s largest publicly traded health care companies.
 Throughout his time with WellPoint Health Networks, Mr. Schaeffer describes lessons learned on the need to be agile to utilizing various styles of leadership.

-- Spring 2013 Issue – USC Pharmacy Magazine (pp. 14-17) – In honor of his endowment of the Center for Health Policy and Economics at USC, the USC Pharmacy Magazine published an article detailing the career of Mr. Schaeffer including his analysis for improving health care.
+- USC Pharmacy Magazine (Spring 2013, p.
+14-17) – In honor of his endowment of the Center for Health Policy and Economics at USC, the USC Pharmacy Magazine published an article detailing the career of Mr. Schaeffer including his analysis for improving health care.